garnix-io/yensid/README.md

 # Running it on garnix

 We have provided a proxy NixOS configuration that you can quickly customize and deploy on garnix.
-Just fork this repo, enable garnix on it, and push a commit.
+If you already have an account on garnix, deploying is simple:

+- Fork this repository
+- Make sure garnix is enabled in your fork
+- Run `./deployment/secrets.nix <your-repo>`
+- Commit and push the change (to the main branch)

 Note that you should use [raw domains](https://garnix.io/docs/hosting/raw-domains) to access the proxy.